Fcog/franciscogiraldo.com/src/portfolio/clasificados-el-pais.md

 ## Project Overview
 When working at El Pais S.A., I was in the team assigned to modernize this Classifieds web application.

-## Challenge

-The project had high code complexity.
-The app was initially created as a generic ads system so there were many small Classes built to achieve this.
-This made the codebase was very large with many modules and difficult to understand.
-It was created by an external company so none of the internal Developers could support us.
-Extra care was needed so no new bugs were introduced.

 ## Objectives

 The whole website was revamped with a more modern and minimalistic design provided by the internal design team.

 The design HTML and CSS was handed to the development team where we decomposed it into reusable UI components.

+## Challenge

+The project had high code complexity.
+The app was initially created as a generic ads system so the Backend and the Frontend codebase was huge with many modules.

+The system was created by an external company so none of the internal Developers could support or guide us.

+And Extra care was needed so no new bugs were introduced.

 ### Main epics: